vlsidlyarevich/unity/README.md

 If you don't have installed maven, or you don't want to install it, just type `./mvnw clean install`.

 ---
-###Getting mongo
-You can download and install mongo following instructions from (official site)[https://docs.mongodb.com/manual/administration/install-community/]
-Or you can create and run docker image.
-Type following commands in additional/docker/mongo folder.
-* `docker build -t mongo .`
-* `docker run -p 27017:27017 --name mongodb -d mongo`

 ###Getting neo4j
+You can download and install neo4j following instructions from [official site](https://neo4j.com/) Or you can create and run docker image.
 * `docker run -p 7474:7474 --name Neo4j neo4j:latest`

 ###Running the application